charlesfan/sql2bq/README.md

 ```
 node bin/mysql.js -q 'select * from <db_table>' -t <bq_name>
 ```
 The operation: -q and -t are require when you use this sdk.
-We provide some operation in this sdk:
+We provide some operations in this sdk:
 ```
 -p, --project <project>, Specify the BigQuery project